rpartha/rpartha.github.io/writings/getting-started-with-harp.md

 ```
 .
-├── CNAME                       // This file lets me use my own URL for the blog
 ├── _partials
 │    ├── _footer.jade           // The layout for the page footer
 │    └── _head.jade             // The layout for the page head